attentionmech/tensorlens/README.md

 you can run the above code via `uv` like this `uv run --with torch,transformers,tensorlens demo.py` where `demo.py` is file where you pasted this example.

+If you are superlazy, you can run this recipe via my other project `smolbox`

+`uv run --with git+https://github.com/attentionmech/smolbox smolbox inspect/tensorlens_weights`

 ### Trace Operator